KacperOdzimek/Arbor/documentation/design_reference.md

 };
 ```

-Whether the *next element in the array* is treated as "my single child" or
+Whether the *next element in the array* is treated as "the single child" or
 "a signpost to somewhere else" depends entirely on the current node's type:

 - **Single-child types** (box, text, padding, sizebox, depth, instance,
   invalidation, ...) always consume the very next array element as their one
   child.
-The branch just keeps flowing downward through the array.
+The branch keeps flowing downward through the array.
-- **Array-child types** (row, column, overlay) don't take "the next element"
+- **Array-child types** (row, column, overlay) do not take "the next
-  as a single child — they read following `arb_indirect_type` nodes, each
+  element" as a single child — they read the following `arb_indirect_type`
-  one pointing off to a separate branch.
-Each indirect node becomes one
+  nodes, each one pointing off to a separate branch.
+Each indirect node
-  container child.
+  becomes one container child.

 `ARB_LAST` is the sentinel that closes a branch, so the interpreter knows not
 to read past the end of the array.

 ### 2.1 Branching out with indirect nodes (IDIR)

-Because a container needs *multiple* children, and an
+Because a container needs *multiple* children, and an array can only flow
-array can only flow linearly, a container's children must each be their own
+linearly, a container's children must each be their own branch — a separate
-branch — a separate array — referenced through an `arb_indirect_type` node.
+array — referenced through an `arb_indirect_type` node.
+This is what
-This is what `ARB_IDIR` produces:
+`ARB_IDIR` produces:

 ```c
 #define ARB_IDIR(argchild) (arb_node){  \